Difference Between Inventory and Stock

 Inventory includes finished products, work-in-progress products and the raw material used to produce the finished and work-in-progress products.
 Whereas stock refers to any type of product that is sold by the company to its customers to generate revenue.

 Inventory is used more in an actuarial sense rather than a business context whereas stock is more contemporary in terms of valuation.
 Inventory valuation is usually done just before the financial reporting period ends but stock audit usually happens on very frequent intervals or sometimes even daily basis.
 Though there are many ways to inject money into the business like by sale of assets, it does not count as revenue.
-Cash flow from selling a stock is counted as a valid revenue stream.
+Cash flow from selling a stock is counted as revenue stream.

 This has been a guide to Inventory vs Stock.
 Here we discuss the top difference between inventory and stock along with infographics and comparison table.
 You may also have a look at the following articles –